Lobelia deckenii

 Lobelia deckenii is a species of flowering plant in the family Campanulaceae.
 It is a giant lobelia endemic to the mountains of Tanzania.
 It is listed as a threatened plant of the forests of Cherangani hills, Kenya.
 It grows in moist areas, such as valley bottoms and moorland, in contrast to Lobelia telekii which grows in a similar but drier habitat.
 These two species produce occasional hybrids.
 Lobelia deckenii plants usually produce multiple rosettes.
 Each rosette grows for several decades, produces a single large inflorescence and hundreds of thousands of seeds, then dies.
+This is called monocarpy.
 Because individual plants have multiple rosettes, they survive to reproduce repeatedly, and plants with more rosettes flower more frequently.
+Each rosette of yucca-like leaves with its inflorescence can reach a maximum height of 3.7 m.
+The flowers are pollinated by sunbirds (Nectariniidae).
 It is iteroparous.